 If the investigation of a Non-Title IX Prohibited Conduct Complaint concludes with SCCS making a determination that no action will be taken with respect to a report of Prohibited Conduct, then the Complainant may appeal that determination in accordance with Section 7.5.1 of the Code.
 Under the Code, a Complainant who is informed by SCCS of a no action determination may appeal the decision to SCCS, in writing, within five (5) business days of the date that SCCS transmitted notice of the no action determination to the Complainant.
+If the investigation of a Non-Title IX Prohibited Conduct Complaint concludes with SCCS making a final determination that no action will be taken with respect to a report of Non-Title IX Prohibited Conduct, then the Complainant may appeal that determination to the Director of Student Conduct, in writing, within seven (7) calendar days of the date that SCCS transmitted notice of the no action determination to the Complainant.
+Upon receipt of the appeal, SCCS will send a copy of the appeal to the Respondent.
+The Respondent may respond to the appeal by filing a written response within three (3) calendar days after receipt of the Complainant's appeal.
+The Director of Student Conduct may affirm the decision of SCCS, reverse the decision and direct SCCS to charge the Respondent with violating the Standards of Conduct, or remand the matter for additional investigation or consideration.
+The Director of Student Conduct shall issue a decision in writing, sent to the Complainant and the Respondent simultaneously, within ten (10) calendar days of receipt of the Complainant's appeal or the Respondent's response.
+Following the appeal, the respondent will receive notice.
 The decision of SCCS to affirm the no action determination is final and may not be appealed.